-ANVILL-LTI is a web-based application for language teachers, optimized for both desktop and mobile use.
-Creating and managing media-rich language lessons in ANVILL is simple and straightforward.
-Spoken language tasks can be integrated into any type of exercise, providing discussion and practice opportunities.
-A user's guide and screencasts are available to learn more about the software; ANVILL is free for use in not-for-profit educational institutions.
+ANVILL-LTI is a web-based application optimized for both desktop and mobile use.
+For teachers, creating and managing media-rich language lessons in ANVILL is simple and straightforward—spoken language tasks can be integrated into pre-, during-, or after-class assignments.
+For students, they have the time and space to work on the nuances of speech.
+And with ANVILL's recent addition of H5P and a record keeping system, there are many more options for both language comprehension and production practice.
+A user's guide and screencasts are available to learn more about how the software can be used in traditional, blended, and flipped classrooms.
+ANVILL is free for use in not-for-profit educational institutions.

 - ANVILL-LTI is a web-based service of the Yamada Language Center at the University of Oregon —there's nothing to download.

-- Like its predecessor, ANVILL-LTI is free to qualified language educators—those working in not-for-profit educational institutions around the world.
+- ANVILL-LTI is free to qualified language educators—those working in not-for-profit educational institutions around the world.

 - Currently, all ANVILL-LTI course materials reside on servers at the University of Oregon.
 ANVILL users must abide by the university's policies on acceptable IT use.